jamsocket/driftdb/README.md

 For more information, see [driftdb.com](https://driftdb.com).

+## Local Development

+### TypeScript libraries

+To prepare the environment, install the dependencies and run a turborepo build:

+    # from repo root
+    cd js-pkg
+    npm i
+    npm run build

+To run demos, run:

+    # from repo root
+    cd js-pkg/apps/demos
+    npm run dev

+To test the TypeScript libraries, first run a local development server:

+    # from repo root
+    cargo run -p driftdb-server

+Then, with the local development server running:

+    # from repo root
+    cd js-pkg/apps/tests
+    npm test

+### Server

+Server development requires the Rust toolchain (including `cargo`) to be installed.
+Developing and deploying the `driftdb-worker` (Cloudflare worker) also requires Cloudflare's Wrangler tool.

+To run tests:

+    # from repo root
+    cargo test

+To run a local development server:

+    cargo run -p driftdb-server

+For instructions on `driftdb-worker`, see `driftdb-worker/README.md`.

 ## Structure of this repo

 - `docs/`: main online documentation and website for driftdb, available on the web at [driftdb.com](https://driftdb.com).